Civil and Environmental Engineering

 CEEN381HYDROLOGY AND WATER RESOURCES ENGINEERING3.0

-Students that are majoring in Civil Engineering cannot complete this ASI.
+Students who are majoring in Civil Engineering cannot complete this ASI.
 A student majoring in Environmental Engineering can complete this ASI by completing CEEN312, CEEN314, CEEN331, and CEEN360.
-Courses cannot be double-counted as Environmental Engineering Electives.
-Up to three of these courses may be double-counted towards the B.S.
-Environmental Engineering as Free Electives.
+Courses cannot be double counted as Environmental Engineering electives.
+Up to three of these courses may be double counted toward the BS Environmental Engineering as free electives.
 This requirement ensures that there is sufficient distinction between the degree and the minor.

 ASI in Environmental Engineering